vives-softwareengineering-2019/thermostat-api/exercise.md

   # PUT route
   put '/demo' do
-    request.body.rewind       # body is an IO object, and should be rewinded befor reading puts request.body.read end
+    request.body.rewind       # body is an IO object, and should be rewinded before reading puts request.body.read end

   # POST route
   post '/demo' do
-    request.body.rewind       # body is an IO object, and should be rewinded befor reading settings.bar = request.body.read
+    request.body.rewind       # body is an IO object, and should be rewinded before reading settings.bar = request.body.read
   end
 end